PhD Thesis

 Notice of the defence proceedings shall be served by the chair and notified by the secretary to the board members with sufficient advance notice (at least 10 in advance).
 The thesis must be defended no later than three months after the board is appointed.

 Once notice of the proceedings has been served, the chair of the board shall establish the proper substitution procedures.
 If any of the members fail to appear on the date set for the public defence and presentation proceedings, the substitutes shall join the board.
 If this is not possible, the chair shall, after deliberation with the other members and the chair of the CADSSC, decide whether the defence proceedings should proceed.
 For the defence to proceed, at least four members must be present.
 If it is decided to suspend the proceedings, another date shall be set for the defence, agreed upon by the other members of the board and the PhD candidate.
-Any changes to the board must be notified to the UPM PhD Committee as soon as possible.
+Any changes to the board must be notified to the Doctoral Area Committee of the EID of the UPM as soon as possible.

 If any member is prevented by an act of God from attending the defence proceedings but remote access (audio or video conferencing) is an option, the board's chair has the authority to allow the member to attend remotely under the same conditions as the members present, and to participate in the defence proceedings and subsequent deliberations.